Dungeons & Dragons: Tower of Doom

 published in 1994, is the first of two arcade games created by Capcom based on the Dungeons & Dragons tabletop role-playing game and set in the Mystara campaign setting.
-It is a side scrolling beat 'em up with some role-playing video game elements for one to four players.
+It is a side scrolling beat 'em up with role-playing video game elements for one to four players.
 The game was also released on the Sega Saturn, packaged with its sequel, Dungeons & Dragons: Shadow over Mystara, under the title Dungeons & Dragons Collection, although the Saturn version limited the gameplay to only two players.
 In 2013, both games were re-released for PlayStation 3, Windows, Xbox 360 and Wii U as Dungeons & Dragons: Chronicles of Mystara.

 Gameplay

-Tower of Doom is a side-scrolling arcade game featuring four playable characters (cleric, dwarf, elf, fighter) with classic Dungeons & Dragons monsters as opponents.
+Tower of Doom is a side-scrolling arcade game with four playable characters (cleric, dwarf, elf, fighter) and classic Dungeons & Dragons monsters as enemies.
 Bosses include a troll that regenerates unless burned, a large black dragon, the dreaded Shadow Elf (Mystara's equivalent of the drow), a beholder, the optional superboss Flamewing (a great wyrm red dragon) and the final boss Deimos (an archlich).

 The Fighter (center) in combat with skeletons.

-At points in the game the players are presented with a choice of paths to take to continue progress.
-Each path goes to a different area, and it is impossible to visit every area in a single play.
+At various points in the game, the players are presented with a choice of paths to take to continue progress.
+Each path goes to a different area, and it is impossible to visit every area during a single playthrough.

-The gameplay is more technical than the average on beat'em up games.
-In addition to the usual basic attacks and jumping it includes blocking, strong attacks, turning attacks, dashing attacks, crouching and evading.
-It also requires the use of careful tactics, as most enemies have the same abilities as the heroes and can out-range them, too.
+Gameplay is more technical than the average beat 'em up game.
+In addition to the usual basic attacks and jumping, it includes blocking, strong attacks, turning attacks, dashing attacks, crouching and evading.
+It also requires the use of careful tactics, as most enemies have the same abilities as the heroes and a longer range.

 Daggers, hammers, arrows and burning oils can be used as throwing weapons, and many enemies have similar weapons.
-Spells can be used by means of magical rings or by the two playable spellcasters (a cleric and an elf).
+Spells can be used via magical rings or by the two spellcasters (a cleric and an elf).